 Documents Needed

-To show the Dutch Tax Authorities that you meet the definition of an incoming employee, All About Expats and our partner Eastwing need proof that you lived more than two-thirds 16 months of the last 24 months at a distance of more than 150 kilometeres from the Dutch border.
+To show the Dutch Tax Authorities that you meet the definition of an incoming employee, All About Expats and our partner Eastwing need proof that you were living more than 150 kilometers outside of the Dutch border for more than 16 months in the 24 months prior to your first working day in the Netherlands.

 The below documents can be used as proof: